 Every successful business has goals that trickle down to each department.
 Departmental leaders should then break their goals into role-specific targets for each team member.
 Goal-setting results in every employee knowing what they’re expected to accomplish and the organization having a game plan for hitting its growth targets that everyone contributes to.

 Managers will also know exactly what to expect from each employee and can share specific feedback on the progress being made toward their goals.
 Accurate feedback is easier to deliver when the company, managers, and each contributing employee are all in alignment with expectations.

 Managers will have no problem delivering feedback on a consistent basis if they make time to meet with each of their team members weekly or at least monthly.
 Regular check-ins allow the employee to share what they’re working on and get peace of mind that they’re on the right track.
-It’s also an opportunity for the manager to ensure their entire team is operating in lockstep and doing work that will result in bigger objectives being met.
+It’s also an opportunity for the manager to ensure their entire team is operating in lockstep and direct reports are working toward performance improvement.

 Annual reviews exist for good reason.
 It’s important for organizational leaders to conduct and document formal evaluations of every person on staff.
 It ensures everyone is assessed on the same criteria and HR and company leaders have insight into an individual’s performance.